ruby/rubyspec.github.io/organization.markdown

 example, specs for Array#compact! are in the same file as specs for Array#compact.
 All the spec files that are needed have already likely been created.
 (See the documentation for [mkspec](/mkspec/) for details.)

-### Standard library

-The `library` directory contains specs for the classes of the Ruby standard library.
-The same naming convention used in the `core` directory applies here as well.